Home Prices Soared 20% In March Mirroring Interest Rate Hike

 Danielle Hale, chief economist for Realtor.com asserts that home buyers were driven to lock in a mortgage rate before price increases, rising rates, or a combination of the two provided a big blow to their ambitions.

 “We've observed a real estate refresh that has more sellers listing homes, leading to greater availability of homes for sale compared to this time last year.
-Meanwhile, mortgage rates have steadied, but remain near the highest levels in 13 years,” Hale told CNN Business.7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile
+Meanwhile, mortgage rates have steadied, but remain near the highest levels in 13 years,” Hale told CNN Business.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels

 .